ozz1webdev/codeproject4/README.md

 ### Agile Development

-This project followed an agile methodology with an initial focus on developing a functional site that covered all key user stories.
-Additional features and functionalities were added incrementally.
+This project followed an agile methodology using github project.

 ## Design

-### Color Shame
+### Colors and Background
 The Background image is from a online generator site Thanks to [ZenBQ](https://galactic.ink/bg/)

 ### Typography